London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 A warm and friendly welcome at this stylish but homely hotel.
 The front desk staff were superb.
 Room faciliities were spot on and the location was great.
 Breakfast was good but a little slow.
 We will be back for sure.

-Victoria Giordano - a week ago
+Victoria Giordano - 3 months ago

 A fantastic hotel, especially convenient if you have meetings at St. Bartholomew’s Hospital.
 Its central location makes it an excellent base for exploring the area.
 The rooms feature the distinctive, stylish decor Malmaison is known for, adding to the charm of your stay.
 The full breakfast is absolutely worth it—delicious and satisfying.
 The staff are exceptionally friendly and attentive, making the overall experience even better.
 Highly recommended!

-John X - a month ago
+John X - 4 months ago

 St. John Overall Rating 4.5 out of 5